-(1) Types of RCAs authorized for use at Camp Lejeune are limited to CS, CSX, CS-1, CS-2, and CR.

-(2) The use of CS in a TA must be indicated and scheduled on the RFMSS TA Request as a CS event.
-The unit must provide the required 5711/5702 personnel that are certified on the Command Certification Letter to sign for the event.
-CS type devices are not authorized within the GSRA Complex.
-This must also be followed up via E-mail Special Range Request (ESRR) from the unit to the MCIEAST-MCB CAMLEJ, RCB/RSS at least 5 days before the scheduled CS training event to ensure the location in the TA does not conflict with the installation boundaries or paved roads, and to indicate whether it open air release or is being conducted in a tent (Field Expedient Gas Chamber) and is in compliance with the current Fire Condition.

-(3) Use of RCAs in TAs requires the supervision by CBRNE personnel specially trained (5702/5711) in field behavior, individual protection, and first aid for RCAs per reference (ac).

-(4) RCAs will not be used under conditions that are dangerous to life, property, or endangered species such as the RCW.
+- (1) Types of RCAs authorized for use at Camp Lejeune are limited to CS, CSX, CS-1, CS-2, and CR. - (2) The use of CS in a training area (TA) must be indicated and scheduled on the RFMSS TA Request as a CS event.
+The unit must provide the required 5711/5769/5702 personnel that are certified on the Command Certification Letter and the CS event itself must be signed for.
+CS type devices are not authorized/allowed anywhere within the GSRA Complex.
+The unit must submit via E-mail a Special Range Request (ESRR) with the basic data such as dates, times, location, DODICs to be used, assigned 5702/5769/5711 supporting the event to the MCIEAST-MCB CAMLEJ, RCB/RSS at least 5 days before the scheduled CS training event to ensure the location in the TA does not conflict with the installation boundaries or paved roads, and to indicate whether it is open air release or is being conducted in a tent (Field Expedient Gas Chamber with CS Capsules DODIC K765 only) and is in compliance with the current Fire Condition. - (3) Use of RCAs in TAs requires the supervision by CBRNE personnel specially trained (5702/5769/5711) in field behavior, individual protection, and first aid for RCAs per reference (ac). - (4) RCAs will not be used under any conditions that are dangerous to life, property, or endangered species such as the RCW.
 Minimum safe distance to TLZs is 500 meters (Unless the TLZ is scheduled in RFMSS for that purpose).
-Minimum safe distance to on-base public roads, any built-up areas to include the MOUT Complexes/FOBs and endangered species sites is 500 meters.
+Minimum safe distance to paved roads, any built-up areas to include the MOUT Complexes/FOBs and endangered species sites is 500 meters.
 No RCA will be used within 1000 meters of the installation boundaries to include waterways and the New River.
-CS can be used on tank trails as long as the distance from paved roads is more than 100 meters and the surrounding TAs are scheduled and signed for by a 5702/5711.
+CS can be used on tank trails as long as the distance from paved roads is more than 500 meters and the surrounding TAs are scheduled and signed for by a 5702/5769/5711.
 Road guards shall be posted to prevent other units/vehicles/personnel from entering the TA/tank trail.
 CS will not be used in TLZs unless the TLZ is scheduled in RFMSS and signed for by the using unit as a CS event.